Niantic will open Pokémon GO Pokéstop submissions to players worldwide next week – TechCrunch

-Pokémon GO and games like it can’t exist without waypoints — the in-game locations that correlate to real world points of interest, acting as the Pokéstops, gyms, etc. The more waypoints they have around the world, the better the game becomes.
+Pokémon GO and games like it can’t exist without waypoints — the in-game locations that correlate to real-world points of interest, acting as the Pokéstops, gyms, etc. The more waypoints they have around the world, the better the game becomes.

 But building up these databases of waypoints is tough.
 A company can’t do it alone; that just doesn’t scale.
 Even if they open it up to user submissions, verifying new locations (so as to avoid a bunch of false/bad locations being thrown into the mix) is tough for a company to do alone.

-Niantic has spent the last few years figuring this process out, building a user-driven and peer-moderated system that got its start way back with the company’s first game.
+Niantic has spent the last few years figuring out this process, building a user-driven and peer-moderated system that got its start way back with the company’s first game.

 Next week, at long last, they’re opening the submission process to Pokémon GO players around the world.

-Called Niantic Wayfarer, the submission system will be largely user driven.
+Called Niantic Wayfarer, the submission system will be largely user-driven.
 One player nominates a location, submitting a photo of the location and answering a handful of questions to help determine eligibility.
-Other high-level players will review these submissions, helping to filter out the ones that are inaccurate, offensive, or just not right for the game.
+Other high-level players will review these submissions, helping to filter out the ones that are inaccurate, offensive or just not right for the game.

 Niantic had previously opened up location submissions in select regions, including much of Central and South America and parts of Asia.
 With the launch next week, the submission system goes worldwide.